oddbird/oddleventy/content/blog/2025/type-visual.md

 but even that seems too dramatic.
 The [default scale from Utopia.fyi](https://utopia.fyi/type/calculator/) uses `0.2273vw` for the primary font size.
-That's a of `1px` font-size change for every
+That's a `1px` font-size change for every
 `440px` of viewport resizing!
 Even the largest font in that scale uses less than a `2vw` response rate.